 Mahashivratri (March–February)

-How it is observed: Lord Shiva considers the entire month to be sacred.
+Lord Shiva considers the entire month to be sacred.
 There is an enormous influx of pilgrims giving Gangajal to the deity on Mondays (Shravan Somvar).
-Annakut, Diwali, Kartik Purnima, and Makar Sankranti.
 In and surrounding the temple, special ceremonies, lights, and cultural events are held.

 Dev Deepawali (Celebrated fifteen days after Diwali)

-Baba Vishwanath performed the seven Saptarishi Aarti ceremonies.
-The Puranas state that the Saptarishi loves Kashi, hence the followers of the Saptarishi Aarti customarily carry out the marriage rites.
-For ninety years, beginning in 1932, the Yadav community of Kashi, who are affiliated with the Chandravanshi Gop Seva Samiti and the Shree Krishna Yadav Mahasabha, has been performing jalabhishek on a shivling.
+Baba Vishwanath conducted the seven Saptarishi Aarti ceremonies.
+According to the Puranas, the Saptarishi holds a deep affection for Kashi, which is why the devotees of the Saptarishi Aarti traditionally perform the marriage rites.
+For a duration of ninety years, starting in 1932, the Yadav community of Kashi, associated with the Chandravanshi Gop Seva Samiti and the Shree Krishna Yadav Mahasabha, has been engaging in jalabhishek on a shivling.

-Under the direction of Pradhan Archak Pandit Shashibhushan Tripathi (Guddu Maharaj), the seven archaks performed the Vedic marriage ceremony.
-The times for Mangala Aarti, Bhog Aarti, and Saptarishi Aarti are 3:30 am, 12:00 pm, and 7:30 pm, respectively.
-Aarti Shringar at 11:00 p.m.
+Under the guidance of Pradhan Archak Pandit Shashibhushan Tripathi (Guddu Maharaj), the seven archaks executed the Vedic marriage ceremony.
+The scheduled times for Mangala Aarti, Bhog Aarti, and Saptarishi Aarti are 3:30 am, 12:00 pm, and 7:30 pm, respectively, with Aarti Shringar taking place at 11:00 p.m.

 Cultural and National Symbol